freekode/freekode.github.io/_posts/2015-05-03-wow-first-addon.md

 TOC - (Table Of Contents) required file, must be the same as directory name, provide information about your addon to the game (files, SavedVariables, Version, Tittle, etc.)<br>
 LUA - the code<br>
-XML - addon interface
+XML - interface

 Of course, you can create directories in the main addon folder.
 Actually I doing it, I have lua/ and xml/ folders.
-But main xml I store in root addon directory.
+But main xml I store in root directory.

 ## TOC
-First, create a ColorEncode.toc file, with this content:
+Create a ColorEncode.toc file, with this content:
 {% highlight text %}
 ## Interface: 60100
 ## Title: Test Addon